What is a Property, Real Estate, or Community Association Manager?

 Becoming a Property, Real Estate, or Community Association Manager

-Education needed to be a Property, Real Estate, or Community Association Manager:
+What education or degrees do I need to become a Property, Real Estate, or Community Association Manager?

 How many years of work experience do I need?

-Who Employs Property, Real Estate, and Community Association Managers?
+Where do Property, Real Estate, and Community Association Managers Work?

 Related Careers